fanteastick/quartz-test/content/hobbies/cool things online/Terms of Service - RackNerd.md

 Please review our Terms of Service (“ToS”) **before** obtaining services.
 By obtaining our services, you are agreeing to abide by the expectations outlined here.

-_If you have any questions about our Terms of Service, or if you’d like to clarify whether or not your particular desired use is allowed on our services, please_ [**_contact us_**](https://www.racknerd.com/cdn-cgi/l/email-protection#10636560607f6264506271737b7e7562743e737f7d) _before signing up!
+_If you have any questions about our Terms of Service, or if you'd like to clarify whether or not your particular desired use is allowed on our services, please_ [**_contact us_**](https://www.racknerd.com/cdn-cgi/l/email-protection#10636560607f6264506271737b7e7562743e737f7d) _before signing up!
 Thank you!_

 _If you are a member of our affiliate program, or if you are interested in joining the RackNerd affiliate program, please review our [Affiliates Terms of Service](https://www.racknerd.com/affiliates-terms-of-service)._